 Medical Reports

 Your lawyer will interview your doctors and look at your medical reports to determine your short and long-term prognosis.
-Should your doctors believe you are facing long term health problems and an inability to return to a normal level of work, you may be eligible to receive a greater level of awards for your claim.
+Should your doctors believe you are facing long-term health problems and an inability to return to a normal level of work, you may be eligible to receive the highest level of awards for your claim.

 Truck Maintenance Records